stacs-srg/valipop/docs/usage/execution/java.md

 # Navigate to the project repository
 cd valipop

-# Install gedinline (local dependency)
-mvn install:install-file \
-  -Dfile=lib/gedinline-4.0.1.jar \
-  -DgroupId=com.github.nigel-parker \
-  -DartifactId=gedinline \
-  -Dversion=4.0.1 \
-  -Dpackaging=jar

-# Installing dependencies, compiling, and packaging into JARs
+# Install dependencies, compile, and package into JARs
 mvn clean package -Dmaven.test.skip -Dmaven.repo.local=repository

 # The build should be in `target/`, including the runnable JARs